Rock-a-Doodle: Box office

 The film took in $11,657,385 at the US box office after an opening weekend gross of $2,603,286, which forced Bluth's studio into liquidation half a year after its release.
 Moreover, a Hong Kong company, Media Assets, purchased Bluth's next three films, Thumbelina (1994), A Troll in Central Park (1994), and The Pebble and the Penguin (1995).
 None of these did any better than Rock-a-Doodle critically or commercially, except Thumbelina, which did get slightly better in critical reception.
 All of them preceded 1997's Anastasia, his comeback hit.
-Despite the film's dismal theatrical performance, the movie did sell quite well once it hit home video, shipping an estimated 2 million units, worth about $28 million gross.
+Despite the film's dismal theatrical performance, Rock-a-Doodle did sell quite well once it hit home video, shipping an estimated 2 million units, worth about $28 million gross, by November 1992.